Fazendaaa/AnilistBot/README.md

 ## Webpack
 > _"JUST WHY???"_ -- everybody

-As the [Anilist API V2](https://github.com/AniList/ApiV2-GraphQL-Docs) was written with [GraphQL](https://graphql.org/), using it the needed queries as JS ```imports``` was a option but only with [Webpack](http://webpack.js.org/).
+As the [Anilist API V2](https://github.com/AniList/ApiV2-GraphQL-Docs) was written with [GraphQL](https://graphql.org/), as I was using it, the needed queries as JS ```imports``` was a option but only with [Webpack](http://webpack.js.org/) and the [webpack-graphql-loader](https://github.com/samsarahq/graphql-loader).
 And since this makes the code more cleaner and easier to maintain that's why it was used; that's the GREAT difference and could seen a little bit off to see this kind of decision and that's the answer.

 # Artwork
 I've made all the artwork for it, [Studio Ghibli](https://www.studioghibli.com.au/) was my inspiration.